 Mediterranean plants bloom from late January to early May.
 So, a visit to Greece in the spring would feel like a dream!
 I was so excited in this two-level garden that I let my lens get blurry.
 I snapped about 50 duplicates.
 Again, I probably stayed in the indoor gardens for too long.
-Sally's amazing photography skills always came to my rescue:
+Sally's amazing photography skills, as always, came to my rescue:

 Important note: the Mediterranean Garden has, as you can probably guess, Mediterranean temperatures.
 So, it's hot.
 Enjoy your time, take your photos, but maybe do not spend more than 20-30 minutes in this particular section (your sweat glands will also help to warn you!).